oradcliffe/realtime-phone-agent/deployment-guide.md

      - Cosmos DB
      - Or other supported data sources

+## Permission Model Overview

+The application requires specific permissions between services.
+Here's a summary of required permissions and best practices:

+### Required Permissions

+1. **App Service → Key Vault**:
+   - The App Service needs to read secrets from Key Vault
+   - **Best practice**: Use Managed Identity with "Key Vault Secrets User" role

+2. **App Service → Azure AI Search**:
+   - The App Service needs to query the search index
+   - **Best practice**: Use Managed Identity with "Search Index Reader" role

+3. **Azure AI Search → Blob Storage** (for data ingestion):
+   - Search needs to read data from Blob Storage for indexing
+   - **Best practice**: Use Managed Identity with "Storage Blob Data Reader" role

+### Implementation in this Solution

+- The deployment script automatically sets up the App Service → Key Vault permissions
+- You must manually configure the App Service → Azure AI Search permissions (see Post-Deployment Steps)
+- If using blob storage for indexing, you'll need to configure Azure AI Search → Blob Storage permissions separately

+Using Managed Identities throughout provides the best balance of security and ease of management without requiring credential rotation.

 ## Setting up Azure AI Search Index

 For the application to work correctly, you need to set up an Azure AI Search index with the appropriate schema: